Web Application

 Once the above command succeeds you will have the compiled website for the rider application located in the build/web folder.
 You can serve this file on your server in any manner you see fit using the web server of your choice.

-Keep in mind the CORS policy too so your web app could connect to the backend correctly.
-If you have set the serverUrl in config.dart to the IP of your server this app should be served through the same server & IP address but on another port.
-If you want to have a domain assigned or run with HTTPS which is usually a must for production setups you will need to set up and configure Nginx and proxy both the rider app and its backend through the same domain.
+Please consider the CORS policy to ensure that your web app can successfully connect to the backend.
+If you have configured the serverUrl in Constants.dart with the IP address of your server, the app should be served from the same server and IP address but on a different port.
+However, if you wish to assign a domain or run the app with HTTPS, which is typically required for production setups, you will need to set up and configure Nginx.
+By proxying both the rider app and its backend through the same domain, you can achieve the desired configuration.